Vitek-Lab/MSstatsShiny/README.md

 -   Create custom pairwise comparisons: User chooses two conditions to compare against.
 For example, if you have 3 conditions A, B, & C, the user can choose to compare A vs B.

-Create custom non-pairwise comparisons: User defines a contrast matrix.
+-   Create custom non-pairwise comparisons: User defines a contrast matrix.
 This is especially useful for more complex comparisons, e.g. comparisons with block designs.

 For now, we will use Create custom pairwise comparisons to directly compare the control condition with the tumor condition.
 Click the `Add` button to confirm the contrast.

+![Step5A](https://github.com/Vitek-Lab/MSstatsShiny/blob/tutorial/man/figures/Step5A.png)

-> **Note**: You'll will also see a button at the top `Download analysis code`.
+> **Note**: You will also see a button at the top `Download analysis code`.
 After performing statistical analysis, you can click this button to download the R code that was used to perform the whole analysis.
 This is useful for reproducibility and for users who want to run the analysis outside of the Shiny app.

-![Step5A](https://github.com/Vitek-Lab/MSstatsShiny/blob/tutorial/man/figures/Step5A.png)

 The significance level toggle acts as a filter to only proteins with an adjusted pvalue below a user-defined threshold.
 Next, click the Start button to begin the statistical analysis.
 This should trigger a progress bar.